algosup/2023-2024-project-5-flutter-team-5/documents/Specification/FunctionalSpecification.md

 - **Flutter**: An open-source UI software development kit created by Google
 - **Dart**: A programming language optimized for building mobile, desktop, server, and web applications
 - **PRD** : Product Requirement Document
+- **Soft skills**: Personal attributes that enable someone to interact effectively and harmoniously with other people
+- **Hard skills**: Specific, teachable abilities or knowledge that is easily quantifiable
+- **Radius**: The distance around a particular point
+- **Cookie**: A small piece of data stored on the user's computer by the web browser while browsing a website
+- **Community rule**: A set of guidelines that users must follow to participate in a community
+- **Privacy policy**: A statement that discloses some or all of the ways a website collects, uses, discloses, and manages a user's data
+- **Legal mention**: A legal statement that discloses some or all of the ways a website collects, uses, discloses, and manages a user's data
+- **Support contact**: A way to contact the support team for help and assistance